nbhargaveepriya-dev/to-do-list/README.md

 **Tode** is a simple yet powerful to-do list website I built in one week to kickstart my productive coding journey.
 It’s built entirely with **HTML**, **CSS**, and **JavaScript**—no frameworks, no dependencies!

-This project helped me refresh my JavaScript skills and strengthen my understanding of DOM manipulation, events, and data structures while building something practical. the inperation was taken from a insta creator
+This project helped me refresh my JavaScript skills and strengthen my understanding of DOM manipulation, events, and data structures while building something practical. the inspiration was taken from a insta creator

 ## ✨ Features